top of page

 User researcher

-As a user researcher, my primary focus is to gain a deep understanding of the needs, behaviours, and attitudes of the target users to inform the design and development process.
-I have successfully conducted qualitative and quantitative research methods, analyzed key insights, and crafted a clear vision statement for our desired outcome.
-Throughout this process, I have empathised with users and strived to envision their desires.
+As a user researcher, my primary focus is to gain a deep understanding of the target users' needs, behaviours, and attitudes to inform the design and development process.
+I have successfully conducted qualitative and quantitative research methods, analysed key insights, and crafted a clear vision statement for our desired outcome.
+I have empathised with users throughout this process and strived to envision their desires.

-One of the main challenges I faced in this role was accessing and recruiting participants for the primary research.
-We were already at a disadvantage of being unable to conduct research with household residents, and then, on top of that, we needed to recruit individuals who were students with diverse backgrounds.
+One main challenge in this role was accessing and recruiting participants for the primary research.
+We were already at a disadvantage because we could not conduct research with household residents.
+On top of that, we needed to recruit students from diverse backgrounds.
 To overcome this roadblock issue, I worked with my team to clearly outline what we needed to gain from the primary research and why.
-This helped us in defining our criteria and identifying the appropriate channels to recruit participants.
+This helped us define our criteria and identify the appropriate channels to recruit participants.

-I'm grateful to have worked with my team as the user researcher as I have expanded on my knowledge of qualitative research and usability testing, polished on my ability to identify hidden problem areas and create engaging user journey maps.
-These experiences have also improved my storytelling skills, allowing me to effectively convey our ideas and user interactions to the client.
+I'm grateful to have worked with my team as the user researcher.
+As a result, I have expanded my knowledge of qualitative research and usability testing, polished my ability to identify hidden problem areas, and created engaging user journey maps.
+These experiences have also improved my storytelling skills, allowing me to convey our ideas and user interactions effectively to the client.

 Team mediator